 For the Infield Fly Rule to come into effect, a set of conditions must align during the game:

-• A fly ball is hit that can be caught by an infielder with ordinary effort.
+- A fly ball is a hit that an infielder with ordinary effort can catch.

 When these elements come together, umpires declare an “Infield Fly” to prevent the defense from taking advantage of the runners.